 He waited, and within moments a reply came.
 “This is the port authority, please state your co-ordinates and we will forward your message to the proper authorities.” the male voice replied.

-“We are at, err… I don‘t know… please send backup, the perpetrators are currently subdued.”
+“We are at, err… I don‘t know… we did not leave port that long ago, please send backup, the perpetrators are currently subdued.”

 “What is your name?” the voice asked.